yuanxiaochenAC/EvoAgentX/evoagentx/benchmark/README.md

 ### Question Answering

-For the QA datasets, we use Exact Match (EM), F1, and Accuracy (ACC) as evaluation metrics.
+For the QA datasets, we use Exact Match (EM), F1, and Accuracy (ACC) as evaluation metrics by default.
 EM requires the predicted answer to be exactly the same as the ground truth answer.
-ACC requires that the predicted answer contains the ground-truth answer, which is usefule when the LLM is used to generate the answer.
+ACC requires that the predicted answer contains the ground-truth answer, which is useful when the LLM is used to generate the answer.

 #### NQ
 [Natural Questions (NQ)](https://github.com/google-research-datasets/natural-questions) contains questions from the Google search engine and the answers, annotated by human annotators, are paragraphs or entities in the Wikipedia page of the top 5 search results.
 We use the dataset splits provided by the [DPR](https://github.com/facebookresearch/DPR) repository, which contains 79,168 training, 8,757 development, and 3,610 test examples.